 The BBY Board of Directors is made up of up to six Aboriginal leaders from across the East Kimberley who are passionate about change and ‘walking the talk’ of the 6 social norms.
+The Board oversees the strategic direction of BBY, sustaining the success of Empowered Communities in the East Kimberley, and leads the Joint Decision-Making process with Government.

 Aboriginal and Torres Strait Islander people are advised that this page contains images and names of people who have passed away.